 The New Carlsberg Foundation puts emphasis on the following aspects:

-• the publication is original and of high quality.
+• The publication is original and of high quality.

-• the publication is relevant to the present day.
+• The publication is relevant to the present day.

-The publication must be peer-reviewed.
+• The publication must be peer-reviewed.

-The application must contain:
+The application must include

 Reporting

-The foundation must receive two copies of the publication once it is published, with the option to requisition additional copies.
+The Foundation must receive two copies of the publication once it is published, with the option to requisition additional copies.
 Any grant will only be paid out once the publication has been published and received by the New Carlsberg Foundation.

 Further inquiries